-We are a registered Arts Award Supporter and have a range of activities and opportunities to help young people complete the Arts Award at Discover, Explore, Bronze and Silver level.
-We work with young people aged between 5 – 24 years within education sectors and young people who work with us independently.
-BOM has a community of Fellows (artists, technologists, scientists, researchers and producers) who produce projects and partnerships that are at the cutting edge of visual arts, performance, coding, and more.
+BOM is a registered Arts Award Supporter and have a range of activities and opportunities to help young people complete the Arts Award at Discover, Explore, and Bronze level.
+BOM has a community of Fellows (artists, technologists, scientists, researchers and producers) who create projects and partnerships at the cutting edge of visual arts, performance, coding, and more.
 They can then share their practice and work with others.

 We support parts A, B, C through our Family events, School’s Projects, Summer Camp group and to children who are home schooled.